 Did any of these strategies work for you?
 If not, read on.

-It is my intention to suggest another way to deal with this problem.
+It is our intention to suggest another way to deal with this problem.
 The answer is for you and your child to understand, learn, practice and apply cognitive behavioral principles (CB) to everyday situations.

 Dr. David Burns, a researcher in CB principles pinpointed the notion of cognitive distortions which we call unhelpful thoughts.
 Dr. Burn’s list is insightful and sophisticated, yet it was intended for an adult audience.
-In order to deliver the essence of the cognitive distortions in a kid friendly way our goal was to find idioms that most closely matched each distortion.
+In order to deliver the essence of the cognitive distortions in a kid friendly way, our goal was to find idioms that most closely matched each distortion.
 We call our list Busto & Busto’s Iffy Thoughts.